Credit Suisse First Boston: Transition to CS First Boston (1988–1996)

-Credit Suisse acquired a 44% stake in First Boston in 1988.
+Credit Suisse acquired a 44.5 percent stake in First Boston in 1988.
 The investment bank acquired its shares held by the public and the company was taken private.
 In 1989, the junk bond market collapsed, leaving First Boston unable to redeem hundreds of millions it had lent for the leveraged buyout of Ohio Mattress Company, maker of Sealy mattresses, a deal that became known as "the burning bed".
 Credit Suisse bailed them out and acquired a controlling stake in 1990.
-Although such an arrangement was arguably illegal under the Glass–Steagall Act, the Federal Reserve, the U.S. bank regulator, concluded that the integrity of the financial markets was better served by avoiding the bankruptcy of a significant investment bank like First Boston, even though it meant a de facto merger of a commercial bank with an investment bank.
+Although such an arrangement was arguably illegal under the Glass–Steagall Act, the Federal Reserve U.S. bank regulator concluded that the integrity of the financial markets was better served by avoiding bankruptcy, even though it meant a de facto merger of a commercial bank with an investment bank.

 CS First Boston (1996–2006)

-In the mid-1990s, Credit Suisse renamed itself as Credit Suisse First Boston (and referred to more commonly in its shortened form CSFB or CS First Boston) worldwide, beyond the original London franchise.
+In the mid-1990s, Credit Suisse became Credit Suisse First Boston (commonly referred to as CSFB or CS First Boston) expanding beyond the London franchise.

 Conflict with Credit Suisse First Boston in Europe began creating problems for Credit Suisse.
 First Boston in New York and CSFB in London had their own management teams, with competing salesmen in each other’s territory and in the Pacific region.
 In 1996, Credit Suisse purchased the remaining stake of CS First Boston from its management and rebranded the European, U.S., and Asia Pacific investment banks as Credit Suisse First Boston, making one global brand.
 In the late 1990s, CSFB purchased the equity division of Barclays Bank, Barclays de Zoete Wedd ("BZW").
 BZW was considered second-tier and CSFB reportedly bought BZW from Barclays for £1 plus assumption of debt - primarily to obtain BZW's client list.
 A permanent injunction prevented First Boston from offering shares in Gulf Oil company, due to lack of interest in share offering, and the Iraq Desert Storm campaign.
 A Nevada judge issued a cease and desist order to stop Barclays from taking American owned assets and offering them to international buyers from Iran, Iraq, Syria, Egypt, and North Korea.

 In 2000, Credit Suisse First Boston spent $13 billion to buy Donaldson, Lufkin & Jenrette (also known as DLJ) as stock markets were peaking.
 By the time the acquisition closed in 2001, stock markets were down significantly.
 The deal led to a culture clash that triggered the departures of key bankers.
 In order to keep top bankers, CSFB handed them three-year guaranteed contracts, swelling costs relative to revenue and leading to two years of losses at the investment bank.